FAQs for Families on Balsz District Re-opening

 2) Online distance learning, which will be provided as an option at least through the end of the first quarter.

 At Balsz School District, we understand that many of our families have to work to make ends meet and are unable to accommodate at-home learning.
 We also know that our students benefit from learning in the classroom environment as much as possible.
-While this is a difficult decision, a great deal of planning has gone into making sure students, teachers and staff are as safe as possible while we resume in-person instruction.
+While this is a difficult decision, a great deal of planning has gone into making sure students, teachers and staff are as safe as possible when we resume in-person instruction.
 If the public health environment changes or the state of Arizona issues additional mandates concerning in-person instruction, we will follow those mandates as presented.

 For in-person learning, what safety practices are being put into place?